LayerZero-Labs/endpoint-v1-solidity-examples/README.md

 # LayerZero Omnichain Contract Examples

-* This code is currently un-audited *
+* This code is currently not audited *
-* The code in this repo will be undergoing a formal audit in Q2 2022 -- until they use at your own risk! *
+* The code in this repo will be undergoing a formal audit in Q2 2022 -- until then use at your own risk! *

  ### Install & Run tests
 ```shell